naomi-henderson/naomi-henderson.github.io/pages/sessions.md

 **NOTES**

-- Mostly a demonstration only, no laptop required
+- Mostly a demonstration, no laptop required
 - We will discuss various useful methods for exploring the notebooks on your own
 - All are invited